rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/network-cloud-servers.rst

 Inbound PublicNet traffic is not limited.

-Host networking on Cloud Servers is redundant, with bandwidth delivered over two separate bonded interfaces, each able to carry 50% of the aggregate limit.
+Host networking on cloud servers is redundant, with bandwidth delivered over two separate bonded interfaces, each able to carry 50% of the aggregate limit.